YiyangLi-0/Identify_Crystalline_Phases_in_Polymer/readme.md

 #### MPI mode:

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Open MPI or MPICH <br />
-&nbsp;&nbsp;&nbsp;&nbsp;2. mpi4py
+&nbsp;&nbsp;&nbsp;&nbsp;2. mpi4py <br />

-These should be installed on the master node as well as all the worker nodes in your cluster. <br />
+These should be installed on the master node as well as all the worker nodes in your cluster.

-Master node should be able to passwordlessly ssh to worker nodes. <br />
+In addition, master node and worker nodes should have access to the folder of this project through network file system (NFS), and any node should be able to passwordlessly ssh to any other node.
+Please read [this tutorial](https://www-users.cs.york.ac.uk/~mjf/pi_cluster/src/Building_a_simple_Beowulf_cluster.html#_install_and_setup_the_network_file_system) for more information.

 #### Multiprocessing mode: <br />